Sport Aid: Race Against Time

 At 15:00 UTC on Sunday, May 25, 1986, runners around the world ran, jogged or walked 10 kilometers, having collected sponsorships or donations to support African famine relief charities.

 274 cities held official events, allowing over 19.8 million participants to follow designated courses, with television coverage worldwide.
 London saw 200,000 runners complete the course, Barcelona hosted 50,000, Athens 30,000, Santiago 15,000, Dublin 20,000, Port of Spain 15,000, and Melbourne 10,000.
 These runners and millions of others set out at the same time to run around their villages or local parks, or simply to take part in this global event.
 In the United States, New York City, Chicago, Atlanta and San Francisco participated, along with several running clubs in smaller towns, with New York hosting the flagship race.

 The New York Times reported, "With 200,000 Londoners setting the pace, more than 20 million runners in 76 countries ran today in Sport Aid, a global benefit to raise money for the starving of Africa.
 Sport Aid is considered the biggest mass sport event ever organized.

 Other events

 Other events included the Ultimate Cricket Match between the West Indies and the Rest of the World, and a figure skating exhibition featuring Torvill and Dean.

 A charity record was released to publicize and raise money for the event.
 Tears for Fears re-recorded their hit "Everybody Wants to Rule the World" as "Everybody Wants to Run the World".

 1988

 Running All Over the World

 In support of the 1988 Sport Aid event, the band Status Quo released the charity single "Running All Over the World", an adaptation of the band's well-known cover of "Rockin' All Over the World".

+Concerts, known under the title First World Carnival, were held in London, Los Angeles, Rio de Janeiro, Harare, Kuala Lumpur and Brisbane.
+The charity run and the concert were broadcast in a two-hour programme and was expected to be viewed by 750 million viewers in 124 countries.